How to set SMART goals

 Step 4: Check if Your Goal is Achievable

 Make sure your goal is realistic given your current situation.
-Think about the resources and time you have to achieve it.
+Do you have enough resources and time to achieve it?

 Align your goal with your long-term plans.
 Ask yourself if this goal is important and fits with your other goals.